ember-learn/guides-source/guides/release/models/customizing-serializers.md

 Finally a serializer will need to implement a [serialize](https://api.emberjs.com/ember-data/release/classes/Serializer/methods/serialize?anchor=serialize) method.
-Ember Data will provide a record snapshot and an options hash and this method should return an object that the adapter will send to the server when creating, updating or deleting a record.
+EmberData will provide a record snapshot and an options hash and this method should return an object that the adapter will send to the server when creating, updating or deleting a record.

 ## Community Serializers

-If none of the built-in Ember Data Serializers work for your backend, be sure to check out some of the community maintained Ember Data Adapters and Serializers.
+If none of the built-in EmberData Serializers work for your backend, be sure to check out some of the community maintained EmberData Adapters and Serializers.
 A good place to search for them is
 [Ember Observer](http://emberobserver.com/categories/data).